dressupgeekout/djoy/README.md

 And then you can play(), loop() and/or stop() these samples by passing in the number you gave them.
 For example, play(0) will play blah.wav once, and stop(1) will stop foo.flac (useful if you had loop()ed it to begin with).

+If you like, you can similarly fill in the `image_map` with paths to raster graphics.
+Then you call the display() function on them.

 The event structure "ev" that is passed into the event handlers describe actions of the joysticks.